Chicagoland Collegiate Athletic Conference

 The Chicagoland Collegiate Athletic Conference (CCAC) is a college athletic conference affiliated with the National Association of Intercollegiate Athletics (NAIA).
-Its 13 members are located in the Midwestern United States.
+Its 11 members are located in the Midwestern United States.
 In many sports, the conference champion qualifies directly for national competition.

 The CCAC sanctions play in eight men's and eight women's sports.
 Men's sports include soccer, cross country, basketball, track and field, tennis, baseball, golf, and volleyball; while women's sports include soccer, volleyball, cross country, track and field, basketball, tennis, golf, and softball.

-In all sports, it sanctions regular season league play as well as a post-season tournament.
+In all sports, it sanctions regular season league play as well as a postseason tournament.